franzson/autocoder_external/README.md

 Different models sound better/worse at different generation intervals, you can adjust the range between latent space updates in the time section.
 A small scooping of the middle frequencies in the filter section is often helpful to produce a more natural sound.

 If you want to compile the external by yourself, you need to first download and install the Max/MSP SDK and make sure it is all set up and then place the files in the /src/autocoder directory inside ~/Documents/Max 8/max-sdk-x.x.x/source/basics/autocoder, before building the examples with cmake.
-Rhen open autocoder.xcodeproj in XCode and add the libtensorflowlite_c.dylib to the linker.
+Then open autocoder.xcodeproj in XCode and add the libtensorflowlite_c.dylib to the linker.